ioccc-src/winner/next/guidelines.md

 parliament should you have one.

 <p class="leftbar">
-Please try to avoid this specific individual _guideline_, if it is at all possible.
+Please try to avoid this very individual _guideline_, if it is at all possible.
 </p>